goby.garden

 - I donāt know if the idea of a canvas is as important to me as it was?
 I could totally imagine starting with a basic editor for a single class placed normally in the dom (maybe with the ability to tab between classes).

-To all these ends, Iāve done a complete overhaul of the directory structure and run commands, so now I can use typescript, svelte 5 and my update to goby-database
+To all these ends, Iāve done a complete overhaul of the directory structure and run commands, so now I can use typescript, svelte 5 and my update to goby-database are installed, the distribution code is more clearly bundled/isolated, and Iām giving myself a clean slate to get started with interface development again.

-Connecting with what I mentioned in the last bullet, I may start by creating a new window type, 'basic', which disregards the workspace
+Connecting with what I mentioned in the last bullet, I may start by creating a new window type, 'basic', which disregards the workspace parameters I had set out below in the anatomy section.

 Anatomy of the interface:

-: a list of objects, classes, and workspaces in the project- accessible on the
+home: where to select a project, and detached window forindexindex: a list of objects, classes, and workspaces in the project- accessible on the

-page and as a drawer inworkspaces
+homepage and as a drawer inworkspaces

 - accessible on the

-: a freeflow canvas for placing elements- object instances
+workspace: a freeflow canvas for placing elements- object instances

 - detached cells with text, images, urls, etc